go-json-experiment/json/proposal.md

 // which will be mangled as the Unicode replacement character, U+FFFD. func AllowInvalidUTF8(v bool) Options // affects encode and decode

-// CanonicalizeRawFloats specifies that when encoding a raw JSON floating-pointer number
+// CanonicalizeRawFloats specifies that when encoding a raw JSON floating-point number
 // (i.e., a number with a fraction or exponent) in a [Token] or [Value],
-// the number is canonicalized according to RFC 8785, section 3.2.2.3. func CanonicalizeRawFloats(v bool) Options // affect encode only
+// the number is canonicalized according to RFC 8785, section 3.2.2.3. func CanonicalizeRawFloats(v bool) Options // affects encode only

 // CanonicalizeRawInts specifies that when encoding a raw JSON integer number
 // (i.e., a number without a fraction and exponent) in a [Token] or [Value],
-// the number is canonicalized according to RFC 8785, section 3.2.2.3. func CanonicalizeRawInts(v bool) Options // affect encode only
+// the number is canonicalized according to RFC 8785, section 3.2.2.3. func CanonicalizeRawInts(v bool) Options // affects encode only

 // PreserveRawStrings specifies that when encoding a raw JSON string
 // in a [Token] or [Value], pre-escaped sequences in a JSON string
-// are preserved to the output. func PreserveRawStrings(v bool) Options // affect encode only
+// are preserved to the output. func PreserveRawStrings(v bool) Options // affects encode only

 // ReorderRawObjects specifies that when encoding a raw JSON object in a [Value],
-// the object members are reordered according to RFC 8785, section 3.2.3. func ReorderRawObjects(v bool) Options // affect encode only
+// the object members are reordered according to RFC 8785, section 3.2.3. func ReorderRawObjects(v bool) Options // affects encode only

 // EscapeForHTML specifies that '<', '>', and '&' characters within JSON strings
 // should be escaped as a hexadecimal Unicode codepoint (e.g., \u003c)